-Talent Management Defined
+Talent Management Resources

 Over the last several years “Talent Management” has become a commonly used term in organizations and the HR community.
 Yet surprisingly there is very little consensus on what it means.
 So – What is Talent?